Policies and Resources

 Helplines can provide you with immediate access to support and advice that is confidential, free and anonymous.

 1300 224 636 (adults) 1300 224 636 (12-25 year olds)

 1300 659 467

 As a member of Gridiron West and Gridiron Australia, the Perth Broncos American Football Club has adopted GA’s Member Protection Policy and Reporting Documents.
 Some of the topics covered include harassment, discrimination, bullying and dispute resolution.

 The Perth Broncos recognise the value and importance of having an inclusive and diverse community.
 We believe that all individuals, regardless of ethnicity, belief, social background, gender identity, ability or sexuality, should be able to participate, be welcomed, and treated with respect at our club.
 To that end, we are proud to be a member of ACON’s Welcome Here Project.

 Most recently, we recognise the challenges faced in a gendered competition framework, and are working towards breaking down barriers such as those faced by trans and gender-diverse athletes according to the Australian Human Right’s Commissions Guidelines.
 Our membership process no longer requires athletes to nominate a gender and be assigned to a team, instead athletes are asked to select the team they choose to join.
-We will use an athlete’s preferred pronouns irrespective of the team they choose to participate in.
 The design of our equipment, uniforms and merchandise is unisex/consistent across the club, and everyone is welcome to purchase and wear the club apparel of their choosing.